There are many cheap and easy ways to add nitrogen to soil. Nitrogen is essential for healthy plant growth.

 Adding nitrogen to soil using animal manure takes time because the manure first needs to be added to a compost heap, mixed through, and left to decompose with the compost for four to six weeks.

-Once the manure has decomposed, the compost with the manure should be spread in a thin layer over the soil and around the bases of trees and shrubs.
+Once the manure has decomposed, the compost with the manure should be spread in a thin layer over the soil and around the bases of shrubs like the bayberry bush and trees.
 Dig the composted manure into the soil towards the end of fall, before spring planting.

 Horse, cow, chicken, goat, and rabbit manure are all suitable for adding nitrogen to soil.
 Avoid using droppings from carnivores like dogs and cats.